Information for Authors

 Twentieth Century British History now welcomes submissions via our online submissions website ScholarOne Manuscripts.
 Articles of between 7,000 and 10,000 words in length (including footnotes) should be submitted according to the instructions for online submission available here.
-If you are unable to submit online, please contact TCBH’s managing editor (Professor Lawrence Black) to discuss alternative arrangements.
+If you are unable to submit online, please contact TCBH’s managing editor (Dr Helen McCarthy) to discuss alternative arrangements.

 We also welcome archive reports (3,000 to 5,000 words in length) and review articles.
 Suggestions for book reviews or review articles should go to the Reviews Editor, Dr Robert Saunders, in the first instance.

 The Editors will notify authors as soon as possible about the acceptability of a paper, but will not enter into correspondence about papers considered unsuitable for publication.
 Neither the Editors nor the publisher accept responsibility for the views of authors expressed in their contribution.